Solar coordinate systems

 In solar observation and imaging, coordinate systems are used to identify and communicate locations on and around the Sun.
 The Sun is made of plasma, so there are no permanent demarcated points that can be referenced.

 Background

 The Sun is a rotating sphere of plasma at the center of the Solar System.
-It lacks a solid or liquid surface, so the interface separating its interior and its exterior is usually defined as the boundary where plasma becomes opaque to visible light, the photosphere.
-Since plasma is gaseous in nature, this surface has no permanent demarcated points that can be used for reference.
+The Sun lacks a solid or liquid surface, so the interface separating its interior and its exterior is usually defined as the boundary where plasma becomes opaque to visible light, the photosphere.
+Because plasma is gaseous in nature, this surface has no permanent demarcated points that can be used for reference.
 Furthermore, its rate of rotation varies with latitude, rotating faster at the equator than at the poles.

+The Sun's rotation defines an equatorial plane that is inclined with respect to both the ecliptic plane and the celestial equatorial plane.
+The orientation of the solar equator and solar rotational axis, which is perpendicular to the equatorial plane, are traditionally defined using the ecliptic values first presented by Richard C. Carrington in 1863.
+Relative to the ecliptic of date, the orientation of the solar equatorial plane is defined by an inclination of 7.25° and a longitude of the ascending node of 75.76° + 1.397°T_{0} measured from the first point of Aries at T_{0} Julian centuries (36,525 days) from epoch J2000.
+In the equatorial coordinate system, the solar north pole is specified by a declination of 63.87° and a right ascension of 286.13°.

 Cardinal directions

 In this image of the Sun's chromosphere, the cardinal directions are indicated by a compass rose in the top-left corner: north is up (↑), west is right (→), south is down (↓), and east is left (←).

 In observations of the solar disk, cardinal directions are typically defined so that the Sun's northern and southern hemispheres point toward Earth's northern and southern celestial poles, respectively, and the Sun's eastern and western hemispheres point toward Earth's eastern and western horizons, respectively.
 In this scheme, clockwise from north at 90° intervals one encounters west, south, and east, and the direction of solar rotation is from east to west.